Thank you for subscribing

 This information will be used to better customize your experience and help inform future tools and features on our website.

-This collection of statements provides you with The National Center of Addiction and Substance Abuse's stance on pressing addiction issues.
+This collection of statements provides you with our stance on pressing addiction issues.

 In order to reduce crime and save taxpayer dollars, the U.S. justice system must address addiction and substance abuse as health problems and provide effective intervention and treatment.
 While individuals who commit crimes as a result of their substance use must be held accountable, incarceration alone cannot prevent or treat a disease.